What’s Stopping You From Breaking Into Finance and Advancing Within the Industry?

 Thinking quickly, he re-positioned himself and headed to Stanford University to complete a Master’s degree there and enter the world of business.

-He worked as an Associate in technology investment banking, went to Harvard Business School, and is now a venture capitalist.
+He worked as an Associate in technology investment banking, graduated from Harvard Business School, and is now a venture capitalist.

 Eric Hu grew up on basketball and online video games.
 That made for a great childhood, but a not-so-great college application – so he ended up attending the University of California, San Diego, a “non-target” school that doesn’t exist in the eyes of Wall Street.